Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Approach

 \section{\cite{athey2020combining} Approach}

-\cite{athey2020combining} introduced a method for combining experimental and observational data to identify the parameter $\theta_{ATE}$ with the following extra assumptions.
-As we show here, this assumption also results in identification of the parameter $\theta_{ETT}$. \begin{assumption}[Latent Unconfoundedness] \end{assumption}
+\cite{athey2020combining} introduced an approach for combining experimental and observational data to identify the average treatment effect parameter, $\theta_{\text{ATE}}$.
+Their approach relies on Assumptions \ref{assumption:IntVal} and \ref{assumption:ExVal}, along with an additional identifying condition stated below.
+As we show in this section, these assumptions also suffice to identify the effect of treatment on the treated, $\theta_{\text{ETT}}$.